sparr/IABPG.lua/README.md

 ## Installing

+1. clone this repo
-In addition to cloning this repo, you also need a copy of [IABPG.zip](https://hempuli.itch.io/its-a-block-pushing-game), and to unzip it in the same directory.
+2. Download a copy of [IABPG.zip](https://hempuli.itch.io/its-a-block-pushing-game), and unzip it in the same directory
+3. (optional) `luarocks install --only-deps iabpg.lua-1.0-1.rockspec` to install curses and argparse

 ## Playing